samsonlawal/SamsonLawal/README.md

 ### Hi there 👋, I'm Samson
 #### Frontend Developer

 Hi, I'm Samson Lawal, a Front-end Developer from Nigeria.
 I am currently learning React js and building projects.
-I create content web development to help you learn and I also share web resources, tips, and tricks on [Twitter](https://twitter.com/samsonlawal_)
+I create content on web development to help you learn and I also share web resources, tips, and tricks on [Twitter](https://twitter.com/samsonlawal_)

 <!--
   <summary>☎️ contact me</summary>